Legacy Bridge

 2. Load legacy/admin/users.php → Executes

-3. Canvas services available via canvas() function
+3. Canvas services available via canvas() helper

 How Canvas Finds Legacy Files

 Canvas uses file resolvers to map URLs to filesystem paths.
+Resolvers are tried in order; the first one that returns a path wins.

 Default File Resolver

-- URL Normalization: Removes leading/trailing slashes from the path
+- URL Normalization: Removes leading/trailing slashes

 - Direct .php Requests: URLs ending in